Reid Castle in Spring seen through branches of tree

 Requirements and Information

-The agreement can be processed through BOCES to facilitate CO-SER Aid for a cohort of up to 24 for a flat fee.
+The agreement can be processed through BOCES to facilitate CO-SER Aid.

-Participants who successfully complete the course receive a certificate of course completion from the Orton-Gillingham Fellow.
+Participants who successfully complete this training receive a certificate of course completion from the Orton-Gillingham Fellow (but are not "certified" with the Academy until they complete the practicum and apply).

-The Level I and Level II Courses are pre-requisites for this practicum.
+The 60 synchronous and 10 asynchronouse hours of Asspciate Level Training are pre-requisites for this practicum.

 An Orton-Gillingham Fellow becomes the participant’s mentor and oversees the practicum.